ali-aslam10/Linear_Algebra_Utils/README.md

 ## Overview

 Welcome to the Linear Algebra repository.LinearAlgebraUtils is a collection of standalone Python programs designed to perform various linear algebra operations.
-This repository includes programs for converting matrices to row echelon form (REF), reduced row echelon form (RREF), checking if a matrix is in RREF, and finding the inverse of a matrix using Gaussian elimination.
+This repository includes programs for converting matrices to row echelon form (REF), reduced row echelon form (RREF), checking if a matrix is in RREF, finding the inverse of a matrix using Gaussian elimination and solve linear system.

 ## Repository Structure